richard-scryber/PaperworkDayDocs/docs/gen_config.md

-# Initialization Options
+# Generation Options
 {: .no_toc }

-When initializing the container to show documents, there are a number of options that can be provided, and events that may be raised.
+When generating a document in a frame, there are a number of options that can be provided, and events that may be raised.

 <details open markdown="block">
   <summary>